EasyIP2023/basic-react-rails/README.md

-# Basic HelloWorld React Rails
+# React Redux Rails Webpack Example

-Web application that uses rails + react + redux store + webpack.
-It's a default react with rails hello world example that I am building.
+Web application that uses rails + react + redux store + react-bootstrap + webpack.
+It's a default react with rails web application example.
 I will add any new additions as need be.
-I only built this so that I could reference it later on.
-When building another web application.
+I only built this so that I could reference it later on when building other related web applications.

 ## Installation/Usage
 Be sure to have yarn and nodejs installed before usage